 Preparing For the New Year

-For most Christians, Christmas is meant to be spent with family, with New Year’s Eve and New Year’s Day left open for friends.
+For most Christians, Christmas is meant to be spent with family.
+New Year’s Eve and New Year’s Day are left open for friends.
 In Japan, this tradition is reversed.
-Christmas Day is for friends; New Year’s Day is to spend with your family.
-Our initial plan had been to spend New Year’s Eve watching fireworks in one of the big cities.
+Christmas Day is for friends; New Year’s Day is reserved for your family.
+Our initial plan had been to spend New Year’s Eve watching fireworks in Tokyo or Yokosuka.
 Alas, both Yokosuka and Tokyo cancelled their fireworks due to COVID concerns.

 The Japanese have many special ways they prepare for the new year.
 For starters, a Japanese colleague shared that whereas Americans have “big cleaning” in the Spring, the Japanese do their oosouji (deep cleaning) at the end of the year.
 In the days leading up to the new year, I cleaned the apartment.
 (Or at least, the apartment was cleaner than it is the other 11 months of the year.)

-I then humbly pleaded with another Japanese co-worker to help me order osechi ryori (traditional food for the new year) at the local department store, which she graciously did.
+I then humbly pleaded with another Japanese co-worker to help me order osechi ryori (traditional food for the new year).

 And with that, we were ready to embrace 2023!